What is your pricing?

 How long have you shot weddings?

 We began our photography business in 2012 and shot our first paid weddings in 2013.
 Since then, our studio has shot over 100 weddings!
-We typically shoot between 30-40 weddings a year as a studio to retain the boutique feeling of our business.
+We typically shoot between 30-40 weddings a year to retain the boutique feeling of our business.
 Since we don't work in great volume, we are able to focus on each couple individually.

 How do we reserve our date and how do you handle payments?

 The way to reserve the date is to sign a contract and put down a retainer payment.
 We do give preference to those who inquired first but if another couple is looking to sign, we cannot hold your date for long.
-The retainer is 30% of the total contract price with the remainder due 1 month before the wedding.
-Many couples choose to add-on hours or albums, which are paid after the wedding.
+The retainer is 50% of the total contract price with the remainder due 1 month before the wedding.
+Many couples choose to add-on hours or albums, which are generally paid for after the wedding.

 What if we cancel our wedding?